 How lupus can affect your body

 Symptoms can vary greatly from one case to another.
 For many people with lupus, a mostly normal life is within reach.
 Although there is no cure, new treatments are constantly lessening the day-to-day effects of the disease.
-Treatments are designed to decrease the effects of lupus on the body.
+Treatments are designed to decrease the effects of lupus on the parts of the body.
 So, working with your doctor to create a plan for care that will improve your quality of life and outlook in general is important.

 Rheumatoid arthritis is another common way that lupus affects the body.
 Arthritis is a swelling of the joints, which leads to stiffness and aching.
 These symptoms may come and go based on the severity of your condition and other factors such as activity, diet and more.

 In cases where the disease has developed significantly, the effects can be more severe.
 Chronic inflammation from lupus can lead to early onset of heart attacks and other cardiovascular diseases.
-Kidney disease developed from lupus can lead to kidney failure, which could require dialysis.
+Kidney disease developed from lupus, called lupus nephritis, can lead to kidney failure, which could require dialysis.
 The Lupus Foundation of America states 65% of people living with lupus say “chronic pain is the most difficult aspect” of the disease.

 While lupus may not directly lead to someone getting another disease, some other conditions can be more likely.
 People with lupus are at increased risk of: